Two killed in Bajaur attack

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KHAR: Two members of a family were killed and another sustained injuries when unidentified persons forced their entry into a house in the Kamangara area in Nawagai tehsil of Bajaur tribal district and opened indiscriminate fire, sources said.
+KHAR: Two members of family were killed and another sustained injuries when unidentified persons forced their entry into a house in Kamangara area in Nawagai tehsil of Bajaur tribal district and opened indiscriminate, sources said.
 They said armed men entered the house of Rahim Gul in the evening and opened fire.
-As a result, Irfanulla, 8, son of Rahim Gul died on the spot, the sources said.
+As a result, Irfanulla, 8, son of Rahim Gul died on the spot, the sources said, adding, Rahim Gul and his 14 years old daughter sustained injuries.
+The injured were taken to District Headquarters Hospital where Rahim Gul succumbed to his injuries.
+No one claimed responsibility for the attack.

-KHAR: Two members of a family were killed and another sustained injuries when unidentified persons forced their entry into a house in the Kamangara area in Nawagai tehsil of Bajaur tribal district and opened indiscriminate fire, sources said.
+KHAR: Two members of family were killed and another sustained injuries when unidentified persons forced their entry into a house in Kamangara area in Nawagai tehsil of Bajaur tribal district and opened indiscriminate, sources said.
 They said armed men entered the house of Rahim Gul in the evening and opened fire.
-As a result, Irfanulla, 8, son of Rahim Gul died on the spot, the sources said.
+As a result, Irfanulla, 8, son of Rahim Gul died on the spot, the sources said, adding, Rahim Gul and his 14 years old daughter sustained injuries.
+The injured were taken to District Headquarters Hospital where Rahim Gul succumbed to his injuries.
+No one claimed responsibility for the attack.